karsa-oy/mascope/deploy/production.linux.vbox/README.md

 ### Deploy production version of Mascope application (backend + frontend)

 #### Get build environment ready:
  Make sure Vagrantfile and corresponding .env contain required values

-#### Build new distribution package for mascope UI
+#### Deploy Mascope app (linux VirtualBox on Windows host):

-Normally you do it in your dev.environment (here: Windows).
-This will build frontend/dist folder with a code for static web server:
+First build new mascope UI distribution package by running build_dist.cmd.
-    build_dist.cmd
+Then mascope services are started in a linux VirtualBox: vagrant up.

-#### Deploy Mascope app:
+All this can be done on Windows host by running:

-For setting up Mascope application from Windows:
+    deploy.cmd

-    vagrant up
+#### Or on native linux environment:

-- will set it up in Ubuntu VirtualBox;
+1. Have  mascope UI dist package ready

-or in native Ubuntu linux environment
+2. Roll out mascope services on native Ubuntu

     provision_box.sh